-Plus, with my parents and siblings only 5 hours away by car or train, my wife and I were far closer to any family than we’d ever been since getting married (Mary’s nearest siblings are a 9-hour drive away from Oranjemund, and her parents a 15½-hour drive away), so it was great to see family more often.
-Rather conveniently, York is on the Edinburgh-London railway line, so we were able to drop our daughter off with the grandparents a few times on the way to events we were attending.
+Plus, with my parents and siblings only five hours away by car or train, my wife and I were far closer to any family than we’d ever been since getting married (Mary’s nearest siblings are a nine-hour drive away from Oranjemund, and her parents a 15½-hour drive away), so it was great to see family more often.
+Rather conveniently, York (where I’m originally from) is on the Edinburgh–London railway line, so we were able to drop our daughter off with the grandparents a few times on the way to events we were attending.

-I was also much closer to many translation events happening in Europe, which allowed me to attend more events than I can normally attend when I’m based in Oranjemund.
+I was also much closer to many translation events happening in Europe, which allowed me to attend more events than I normally can when I’m based in Oranjemund.

-Keen to use the year to meet local colleagues, I signed up for ITI ScotNet‘s AGM and 2018 Christmas lunch in Glasgow.
+Keen to use the year to meet local colleagues, I signed up for ScotNet‘s AGM and 2018 Christmas lunch in Glasgow.
 My wife was busy that day, so I asked if I could bring my daughter along, which they said wasn’t a problem.
-At the AGM I realized why so many people had told me that ScotNet is such an active group, with lots of plans in the pipeline, including workshops and sending translators to careers fairs.
+At the AGM I realised why so many people had told me that ScotNet is such an active group, as they had lots of plans in the pipeline, including holding workshops and sending translators to careers fairs.

 In April, I ran my PerfectIt workshop at MET‘s 2019 spring workshop event in Nantes.
 Getting from Dundee to Nantes was harder than I’d envisaged, involving a train to Aberdeen and a change of plane in Amsterdam.
-But despite the travel headache, it was well worth going, as was excellently organized.
-You can see some photos of the actual sessions on MET’s website, so I’ll just share some photos of the activities before and after the workshops.
+But despite the travel headache, it was well worth going and was excellently organised.
+You can see some photos of the actual sessions on MET’s website.
 Breakfast was the highlight for me!
-The rest of world just doesn’t make their croissants and pains au chocolat quite like they do in France.
+The rest of world don’t make their croissants and pains au chocolat quite like they do in France.

 For those who haven’t attended my PerfectIt workshop, I show attendees how the tool works before delving into how to customize it to match their clients’ preferred style.
 Send me a message if you’d be interested in me running the workshop for your organization.

-Back in Scotland, in June I came straight off a plane from Nairobia (more on that in a future post) to attend ITI ScotNet’s brilliant summer workshop weekend in the quaint seaside town of Aberdour, in Fife.
-There’s already an excellent review on the ITI website, so I won’t add anything about the workshop.
+Back in Scotland, in June I came straight off a plane from Nairobi (more on that in a future post) to attend ScotNet’s brilliant summer workshop weekend in the quaint seaside town of Aberdour, in Fife.
+There’s already an excellent review on the ScotNet website, so I won’t add anything about the workshop.

-There was a fantastic social programme, with an evening ceilidh (not recommended during social distancing!) and a Sunday morning walk along the Fife Coastal Path.
-I’d thoroughly recommend attending the 2020 summer workshop in the distant Shetland Islands, but alas, it has been cancelled for reasons I don’t need to explain.
+The social programme was fantastic, with an evening ceilidh (not recommended during social distancing!) and a Sunday morning walk along the Fife Coastal Path.
+I would have thoroughly recommended attending the 2020 summer workshop in Shetland, but alas, it was cancelled for reasons I needn’t explain.

-In my next blog post, I’ll talk about the new work I’ve begun doing for some international institutions.
+In a future blog post, I’ll talk about the new work I’ve begun doing for some international institutions.
 For now, I’ll sign off with two more photos from Dundee.